Skip to content

 Overview

 Running a home baking business means juggling perishable ingredients, scaling recipes for custom orders, complying with cottage food laws, and pricing products that actually generate profit after packaging and labor.
-Ardent Seller is purpose-built for cottage bakers — track flour and butter inventory by lot and expiration date, scale a recipe from one loaf to fifty with one click, generate FDA-style nutrition labels and allergen statements automatically, and see the true cost of every cake or batch including overhead and time.
+Ardent Seller is purpose-built for cottage bakers — track flour and butter inventory by lot and expiration date, scale a recipe from one loaf to fifty with one click, generate FDA-style nutrition labels, allergen statements, and state-specific cottage food disclosure labels for all 50 states plus DC automatically, and see the true cost of every cake or batch including overhead and time.
 Generic inventory tools were not designed for cottage food producers; this one was.
 Whether you are a custom cake decorator, sourdough baker, gluten-free bakery, or a home bakery scaling up to wholesale, the tools you need are here on every plan, including the free tier.

 Common Challenges